Because there’s more to handling a sedated horse than just holding a leadrope

 1. BE A SMOOTH OPERATOR

-Key to a slick operation is preparation: do as much prep as possible before you bring the horse into the room so that you minimize the time he’s standing around.
+Key to a slick operation is preparation: do as much prep as possible before you bring the horse into the room so that you minimise the time he’s standing around.
 Things to remember:

 - Check the QC scan has been run